McGurk's Bar bombing: Bombing

 Meanwhile, the UVF team had driven to a nearby pickup point where they dumped their car.
 They walked to the area of St Anne's Cathedral and were picked up by another.
 They were driven back to the Shankill and met the man who had ordered the attack in an Orange Hall, telling him that "the job has been done".

 Among those killed were Philomena and Maria McGurk, wife and 14-year-old daughter of the pub owner Patrick McGurk.
 Patrick and his three sons were seriously injured.
-In a television statement shortly afterward, McGurk asked that there be no retaliation: "It doesn't matter who planted the bomb.
+In a television statement shortly afterwards, McGurk asked that there be no retaliation: "It doesn't matter who planted the bomb.
 What's done can't be undone.
 I've been trying to keep bitterness out of it."

 Investigation

 Responsibility

 After the bombing, the media reported various theories about who was responsible.
 The main theories were: